[note: I’ve been reading the English original]

 In 2004, after having read Edwin John Dingle‘s account of his travels through China one hundred years earlier, Earnshaw decides to do the same – and walk through China.
 Only he is going to do it on the weekends or whenever he can find the time.

 Graham Earnshaw walking the river

 The book is medium-length and basically an okay read.
-There is not much about walking as such, but that is not necessarily a bad thing.
-GE gives us some rather detailed accounts about rural life along the Long River.
-He talks a lot to people, and he tells us his own thoughts about what he sees and hears.
+There is not much about walking as such, but that isn’t necessarily a bad thing.
+Earnshaw gives us some rather detailed accounts about rural life along the Yangtze.
+He talks to a lot of people, and he tells us his own thoughts about what he sees and hears.

-There seems to be a problem though. „I bill myself as a China expert“ (p.9), he tells us right along the first few pages.
-Now you might want to be careful when someone calls himself an expert.
-Not necessarily because he is just showing off, but rather because this might lead him to be less open to new things.
+There seems to be a problem though.
+“I bill myself as a China expert” he tells us right on the first few pages.
+I’m always careful when I hear someone calling themselves an expert.
+Not necessarily because they might just be showing off, but rather because this kind of mindset might lead them to be less open to new perspectives.

 ask only if you want to know

 This was precisely what I found awkward about this book.
-GE often seems to know (or assume to know) what the people around him are really thinking.
-This in turn leads to closed questions and rather uninteresting conversations, if not to say to a rather judgmental position taken on by GE.
-Here is a conversation from page 278 that I found a bit disturbing:
+Earnshaw often seems to know (or assume to know) what the people around him are really thinking.
+This in turn leads to closed questions and rather uninteresting conversations, if not to say to a rather judgmental position taken on by the narrator.

 “There are twenty-six.
 How many letters are there in the English alphabet?”

 “I don’t know.”
 His brain was not processing this.